 Shopping from a Bygone Era

-Social Science, Arts & Drama, Technology, English, Science
+Social Science, The Arts, Technology, English, Science

 Small groups of students are given a shopping list and have to work out where to buy each item.
 The types of shops and what was stocked, weighing, measuring, packaging, manners and courtesy are all involved.
 Damper bread and butter making can be included in this programme.